txt/ase19/docs/overview.md

 - Repair algorithms, which can include contrast set learners and tabu-planners;
 - Clustering algorithms, and hierarchical clustering using recurisve random projections;
 - Incremental learning that updates its models after seeing each new example.
+- And more

+One of the ideas of this book is that the above are not really separate technologies.
+Rather, if we look _down_ and _up_ we can find seminaries between them all the above.
+This means that we can simplify AI software by refactoring methods built for some of these (in order to better support the rest).

+- _Looking down:_ if we look inside all the above, there are common data structures and sub-routines are can be reapplied across them all;
+- _Looking up:_ they above list  _what_ functions are offered by AI
+  tools, but not _why_ we are applying them.
+Reflecting on the those higher-level _why_'s can find important refactorings and recombinations that support numerous higher level goals (and in our case, those goals will be ethical, see below).

 But AI is a very broad topic, discussed in [so](REFS.md#norvig-2009)